datahoundz/Springboard_Data_Science/04_Stat_Analysis_Summary.md

 ![](04_Stat_Analysis_Summary_files/figure-markdown_github/hom_vs_sui_scatter-1.png)

-##### Plot confirms absence of linear relation and reveals highest homicide rates in the South (LA and MS), highest suicide rates in the West (WY, MT and AK) and large clusters of low rates for both in the Northeast (CT, RI, NY and NJ).
+##### Plot confirms lack of relation and reveals highest homicide rates in the South (LA, MS and AL), highest suicide rates in the West (WY, MT and AK) and large clusters of low rates for both in the Northeast (MA, CT, RI, NY and NJ).

 #### State level "Suicide Rate - Homicide Rate" by Region